pattazl/showKeyBoard/readme.md

 9. Display the status of control keys/status keys in real-time, including the status of the Caps Lock, Scroll Lock, Num Lock keys, as well as the Ctrl, Shift, and Alt keys.
 10. Show the last N keystrokes (not saved)
 11. Support gamepad joystick and button detection.
+12. Support the synchronization of multiple device records through third-party tools (FreeFileSync is recommended)

 ## System Requirements